dottjt/plastic/chapters/02-work.md

 "I have no idea," I responded, intense in my desire to remove myself from her presence.
 I mean, it's not like I hated her or anything.
 Yet another a painful distraction from the thousands of clammy decisions grabbing at my brain and fuck me, but who am I not in love with these days?
 Yes, an enticingly offensive remark considering the integrity of these tight, syncratic lips.
 Beauty in their form and sour in their unreckoning desire to force grace into the tiny, dopamine-sized pockets preoccupying your brains.
 Pour the brandy into thy castle and deliver thy swine from the depths of hell.
 Oh, ever-so hellish indeed.

+But I was born to win.
+To gather and disperse in complete declaration of the

-At least all of this would hold true if the dreaded excess of work didn't also lead to an almost debilitating level of self-harm, now manifesting itself into a compulsive desire to gouge your own eyes out with the edge of a disposable plastic knife, left ever-so keenly on the kitchen table of the 3rd floor office.
+Well, at least all of this would hold true if the dreaded excesses of work didn't also lead to an almost debilitating level of self-harm, now manifesting itself into a compulsive desire to gouge your own eyes out with the edge of a disposable plastic knife, left ever-so keenly on the kitchen table of the office 3rd floor.
 A symbol of 21st century martyr in thy duty of extreme stress, delegated ever-so softly as a personality disorder with just the right amount of sparkle n' jazz to keep the leadership in a-buzz.

+It's a beautiful sight, as I gaze out into the foray of wild desks and fibre glass upholstry shimmering in the distance.
+You might even consider it a blessing of sorts, a weary collection of long-term aptitude, projecting itself across the the many faces of

+Crinkle n' cut, Benny boy.
+It's time to solder those wounds shut and call it a day.
+I know that's exactly how our good friend Jesus would want it.
+Recuperated within the space of a 10 minute smoko which clearly got waaaayyy out of hand.
+Keep the change sucker.
+It's all on me.

-"Well, it's a bit ridiculous, don't you think.
-I'm going out for a fag, do you want one?"
+"Well, it's a bit ridiculous, don't you think?
+Oh,  I'm going out for a fag, do you want one?"

 "You know I don't smoke."